Fight of the Living Dead: Premise

-Very well known YouTubers are thrown into an experiment by an organization known as CONOP, who have developed a biological weapon that reanimates the dead and transforms them into zombies.
-The experiment places them in an area where zombies known to be present.
-They must fight for their lives by completing different missions together to survive a 72-hour period in said area.
-Each episode chronicles the events that transpire in the 72 hours.
-During their stay they meet up with several characters with unknown purposes and intent.
+The series follows well-known YouTubers who are placed in an experiment conducted by a fictional organization called CONOP.
+The organization has developed a biological weapon that reanimates the dead, transforming them into zombies.
+Contestants are placed in areas where zombies are known to be present and must work together to complete missions and survive a 72-hour period.
+Each episode chronicles the events that transpire during this timeframe.
+Throughout their stay, contestants encounter various characters with unknown purposes and intentions.

 Missions

-In each episode, CONOP instructs one or more subjects via a Communications Room or through a radio whilst out of base to complete missions which could potentially lead to those nominated facing zombies and risking death.
-The subjects either decide as a group or are nominated by CONOP to venture out of the safe house.
-A mission is deemed complete if the primary objective is fulfilled.
+In each episode, CONOP instructs one or more subjects via a communications room or through radio while outside the safe house to complete missions.
+These tasks may lead to encounters with zombies and potential elimination.
+Subjects either decide as a group who will undertake missions or are nominated directly by CONOP.
+A mission is deemed complete when the primary objective is fulfilled.